mcheiva/workshop-dds/cpp/exercises/04/README.md

-# Exercise 4: Learn about Quality of Service!
+# Exercise 4: Quality of Service (QoS)

+This exercise focuses on understanding and applying DataWriter and DataReader QoS policies in Fast DDS to control durability, reliability, history depth, and resource limits (and more).

+## Objectives
+1. Configure a publisher with explicit QoS policies (history depth, durability, reliability, resource limits).
+2. Configure a subscriber to request historical samples and reliable delivery.
+3. Observe sample reception behavior when joining late.
+4. Explore incompatible QoS configurations.

-## 1. Publisher: In-code Quality of Service
+## 1. Publisher QoS Configuration
-We get the default dataWriterQos settings and modify the defaults to suit our desired setup.

-The default DataWriterQos provided by eProsima already configure the writer to be:
-1) Durability TRANSIENT_LOCAL,
-2) History set to KEEP_LAST with a depth of 1
-3) Reliability set to Reliable

-in other words a default datawriter will store the latest sample by default and make it available to any subscriber that requests it.
-Below we will modify and set the qos settings explicitly to what we desire, in this case we wish to:

-1) Increase the amount of samples saved, i.e. Depth to 5
-2) Reduce the pre-allocated samples down to 5 to reduce memory footprint since we will never store more, given that we do not use keys and therefore ALL published samples will relate to the same sample instance

-remember to give the quality of service settings to the datawriter, otherwise the api will automatically use the defaults.
+Start from the default `DataWriterQos` and override the fields needed for this scenario.

+Default DataWriter configuration (Fast DDS typical defaults):
+1. Durability: `TRANSIENT_LOCAL`
+2. History: `KEEP_LAST` depth = 1
+3. Reliability: `RELIABLE`

+Effect: The writer retains the latest sample and makes it available to late-joining readers requesting transient local durability.

+For this exercise, adjust the configuration to:
+1. Increase history depth to 5 (retain last 5 samples).
+2. Set `allocated_samples` to 5 to align memory usage with maximum stored samples.

+OBS: For clarity we explicitly set things such as Durability and Reliability even though they are already defaulted to same values
 ```cpp
 eprosima::fastdds::dds::DataWriterQos dataWriterQos = publisher.get_default_datawriter_qos();
 dataWriterQos.reliability().kind = eprosima::fastdds::dds::RELIABLE_RELIABILITY_QOS;